Lalola22/rnaseq_pipe/README.md

 ## Dependencies

 While this pipeline does not install required software there are two file `checks/check-packages.R` and `checks/check-programs.sh` that can be run as a quick test that all programs are installed.
-If either of these fail look at the error message to work out what packages or programs are stil required and refer to google or contact me
+If either of these fail look at the error message to work out what packages or programs are stil required and refer to google or contact me.
+Currently trimmomatic install status is not tested by `check-programs.sh`